 PyChess comes with its own built-in chess engine and will automatically detect and work with most popular chess engines as long as they're installed on your computer.
 This includes engines such as GnuChess, Crafty, Sjeng and Fruit, and even Windows engines like Rybka.

 In the case PyChess doesn't automatically detect an engine you've installed, you can manually add and configure it engines menu.
 See the wiki for additional engines.

-When you get sick of playing computer players you can login to FICS and play against people all over the world.
+When you get sick of playing computer players you can login to FICS or ICC and play against people all over the world.
 You can also observe other games being played, create up to three custom seek profiles, browse other players on-line and view their profiles, login and resume an unfinished game after being disconnected, play any supported chess variant, and chat with your opponent and anyone else online.

 PyChess also has a built-in Timeseal client, so you won't lose clock time during a game due to lag.
 While PyChess doesn't have full "pre-move" support yet, you can select or start dragging a piece before your opponent has made their move.